Providing Land Survey Since 1977

 Keep calm, I’m a land surveyor.
 Now let the fun projects begin! — Ted Jansen, Land Surveyor

 I enjoy working on projects that require a heavily-involved, detailed building design.
-We perform all of our own survey calculations to accurately layout buildings in the correct location.
-Coordination with the project design team is paramount on these types of projects.
+We perform all of our own survey calculations to accurately lay out buildings in the correct location.
+Coordination with the project design team is paramount in these types of projects.
 Take the Des Moines Principal Financial Corp 1 building restoration project for example.
 It involved surveying structural component locations built in 1939, capturing survey data accurate to a thousandth of a foot, and working closely with the architect’s design team to calculate proposed structural components.
 It was also unique because it involved the construction of a skywalk between the existing Principal Financial building with a new one across the street that was in the preliminary stages of construction.
 The design teams from both projects worked closely together throughout the entire process to make both projects connect as planned. — Ted Jansen, Land Surveyor

 The first challenge is recruiting new surveyors.
 Only two colleges have a civil engineering/land surveying two-year program in the state of Iowa.
-The second challenge is training the new generation of land surveyors that technology has its limits, meaning it can’t interpret deeds, easements, and evidence in order to retrace the steps of the original surveyor. — Erin Griffin, PLS, Land Surveyor
+The second challenge is training the new generation of land surveyors that technology has its limits, meaning it can’t interpret deeds, easements, and evidence to retrace the steps of the original surveyor. — Erin Griffin, PLS, Land Surveyor

 The availability of college graduates entering the surveying field is a concern.
 Some colleges have limited survey exposure and others have dropped their programs altogether.
 I also think survey technology is adapting very quickly.
 This can be a challenge for some that adapt slowly. — Eric Miller, PLS, Survey Business Unit Leader

-If you are someone who loves the outdoors, working directly with clients, and coordinating your own schedule, then surveying is the career for you.
+If you are someone who loves the outdoors, working directly with clients, and coordinating your schedule, then surveying is the career for you.
 It is very intriguing to be involved with the steps that transition a farm field into a multi-story development in just a few months.
 Satisfaction is gained knowing that our clients are taken care of.
 That level of satisfaction shows when clients call upon us time and time again to help coordinate their next successful project. — Ted Jansen, Land Surveyor

-There are many disciplines within the survey profession, so there’s really no limit to the type of work that you can pursue.
+There are many disciplines within the survey profession, so there’s no limit to the type of work that you can pursue.
 There’s a place in this career for tech geeks, outdoorsmen, historical researchers, builders, etc. — Eric Miller, PLS, Survey Business Unit Leader

 In your opinion, what types of skills or traits are essential to have as a surveyor?